OWASP/Go-SCP/src/authentication-password-management/communicating-authentication-data.md

   var value string

   ctx := context.Background()
-  err := db.QueryContext(ctx, "SELECT passwordHash FROM accounts WHERE username = ?", username).Scan(&value)
+  err := db.QueryRowContext(ctx, "SELECT passwordHash FROM accounts WHERE username = ?", username).Scan(&value)

   // we don't really care about `err` as a measure to prevent timing attacks:
   // as we always do a Constant Time Compare